 This is by no means meant to be a step-by-step instructional or medical advice.
 Everyone’s skin and body are different!
 But I find that reading about other people’s journeys is so helpful and sparks ideas of how to clear up hormonal acne if that’s something you also deal with.
-Everyone’s skin is unique, so chat with your skincare professional if you’re feeling stuck.
+Chat with your skincare professional if you’re feeling stuck.
 If everything below feels like a lot, keep in mind, I’ve incorporated these things over a year and started with the products I had already before slowly adding others in.

 Scroll on for what I’ve learned, both internally and topically with (pregnancy- and breastfeeding-friendly!) products.

 Shift your mindset

 Breakouts suck.
-Everyone wants glowey flawless skin, and as a makeup artist and beauty writer, I didn’t love that I couldn’t seem to get things under control.
+Everyone wants glowy flawless skin, and as a makeup artist and beauty writer, I didn’t love that I couldn’t seem to get things under control.
 But taking a step back (no, literally step back from your two-inch inspection from the mirror) and taking the pressure and stress off my skin was a game-changer.
 I stopped saying things like, “ugh my skin is so bad right now!” when chatting with my sisters or friends.